 If your employees are struggling with their technology all day, productivity will decrease.
 Using slow, outdated devices and software can be frustrating for employees, leaving them feeling less motivated and hindering their output.
 It’s even worse when you have unreliable technical support following the “get to it when we get to it” approach.

-With the right IT team, whether that’s in-house staff, outsourced support or, more commonly, a combination of both, you can trust that an experienced technician with the tools and knowledge to quickly assist employees and solve problems will always be available to help.
+With the right IT team, you can trust that help is always available.
+This team might be in-house staff, outsourced support, or a combination of both.
+An experienced technician with the tools and knowledge will quickly assist employees and solve problems.

 5. Poor User Asset Management

 Managing access to various levels of data for each employee can be tedious and overwhelming in larger organizations.
-IT professionals can take on the role of managing and monitoring user access so that no one has access to data they don’t need, security policies are enforced and accounts are constantly monitored for anomalies.
+IT professionals can manage and monitor user access.
+They ensure no one has access to data they don’t need.
+Security policies are enforced, and accounts are constantly monitored for anomalies.

-They can also assign new users, make changes to existing accounts, delete accounts, add remote users, set permissions on how employees can access the network and more.
+They can assign new users and make changes to existing accounts.
+They can also delete accounts and add remote users.
+Additionally, they set permissions on how employees can access the network and more.
 This is particularly important when it comes to offboarding employees.
-Whether the employee is leaving on good terms or not, removing data access from someone who has access to sensitive information can be risky and needs to be handled with care.
+It can be risky to remove data access from someone with access to sensitive information.
+This is the case whether the employee is leaving on good terms or not.
+This process needs to be handled with care.

 6. Lack Of Training

-As mentioned, making sure your employees know how to use technology efficiently is paramount to productivity, but it’s also important for security reasons.
+As mentioned, making sure your employees know how to use technology efficiently is paramount to productivity.
+It’s also important for security reasons.
 All employees should regularly go through cyber security training to ensure they understand and are following best practices.

 This is typically not the role of the business leaders in the company.
 Most often, they need refresher courses too.
-When you work with a reliable IT team, they’ll be able to regularly inform team members of new threats and what to look out for, run phishing simulations to test employees on whether or not they know what to do and more.
+When you work with a reliable IT team, they’ll be able to regularly inform team members of new threats.
+They can explain what to look out for.
+They will run phishing simulations to test employees on whether they know what to do.
+They can do more.
 One training session is NOT enough!
 To build a cyber security–focused culture, you need to be talking about it often.

 Is it time to solve your IT problems once and for all?

 We have your back.
 To get started, book a FREE, no-obligation Network Assessment.
-We’ll review your systems using our 10-Point Optimization Checklist to let you know how and where your organization can better utilize technology to grow.
+We’ll review your systems using our 10-Point Optimization Checklist.
+We aim to let you know how and where your organization can better utilize technology to grow.

 Our 10-Point Optimization Checklist for your Network Assessment will consist of the follow: